ClickHouse/ClickHouse/docs/en/query_language/alter.md

 - Both tables must have the same structure.
 - When creating the `table2`, you must specify the same partition key as for the `table1`.

-Read about setting the partition expression in a section [How to specify the partition expression](#alter-how-to-specify-part-expr).

 #### CLEAR COLUMN IN PARTITION {#alter_clear-column-partition}

 ``` sql